kunalpatange/Shopify-Inventory/README.md

 > cd Shopify-Inventory

-Before that make sure we create the database for that follow the below steps in the same directory:
+Make sure we create the database, for that follow the below steps in the same directory:
 ```
 $ python3
 Python 3.8.10 (default, Nov 26 2021, 20:14:08)